Eduardo-Bomfim/Sistema-de-login/README.md

 ### 2. Configure a String de Conexão

-No arquivo `appsettings.json`, ajuste a **DefaultConnection** para apontar para a sua instância do SQL Server (a configuração padrão usa Autenticação do Windows):
+No arquivo `appsettings.json`, ajuste a **DefaultConnection** para apontar para a sua instância do SQL Server:

 ```json
 "ConnectionStrings": {